-No archaeological remains have been directly associated with these images, but it does think that they date from between 1000 and 1500 years ago; they are primarily attributed to the Wari culture, though with probable additions during subsequent Chuquibamba and Inca periods of domination in the region.
+No archaeological remains have been directly associated with these images, but it is thought that they date from between 1000 and 1500 years ago; they are primarily attributed to the Wari culture, though with probable additions during subsequent Chuquibamba and Inca periods of domination in the region.

-Following some 65km of the Río Andagua’s course, the Valley skirts the non-active volcano Coropuna, the highest in Peru (6425m).
-At first sight, just a pleasant Andean valley, the Valley of the Volcanoes (Valle de los Volcanoes) is one of the strangest geological formations you’re ever likely to see.
-A stunning lunar landscape, the Valley is studded with extinct craters varying in size and height from 200 to 300m.
+Following 65km of the Río Andagua’s course, the valley skirts the non-active volcano Coropuna, the highest in Peru (6425m).
+At first sight, just a pleasant Andean valley, the Valley of the Volcanoes (Valle de los Volcanoes) is one of the strangest geological formations you’ll ever likely see.
+A stunning lunar landscape, the valley is studded with extinct craters varying in size and height from 200 to 300m.
 About 200,000 years ago, these small volcanoes erupted when the lava fields were degassed due to one of Coropuna’s significant eruptions.

-The main section of the Valley is about 65km long; to explore it in detail, you’ll need to get maps (two adjacent ones are required) from the South American Explorers’ Club or the Instituto Geográfico in Lima or the Instituto de Cultura in Arequipa.
-As well as a tent – or a sheet of plastic and a suitable sleeping bag if you’re feeling adventurous – you’ll need good supplies, especially water and a sunhat; the sun beating down on the black ash can get unbelievably hot at midday.
+The main section of the valley is about 65km long; to explore it in detail, you’ll need to get maps (two adjacent ones are required) from the South American Explorers’ Club, the Instituto Geográfico in Lima, or the Instituto de Cultura in Arequipa.
+As well as a tent—or a sheet of plastic and a suitable sleeping bag if you’re feeling adventurous—you’ll need good supplies, especially water and a sunhat; the sun beating down on the black ash can get unbelievably hot at midday.